 In the past month, I am excited to announce that two of my time-lapses were selected for their merit.
-Firstly, my ‘Footwhistle Cave’ time-lapse of glow worms was a finalist in the New Zealand Geographic Photographer of The Year award.
-The competition came around earlier than expected.
+Firstly, my ‘Footwhistle Cave’ time-lapse of glow worms was selected as the winner in the New Zealand Geographic Photographer of The Year award.
+The competition came around earlier than I expected.
 This year was different, as is every other year.
 It seems there’s no public exhibition this time.
 A bit of a disappointment given that last year’s was held in the Auckland Museum with back lit images looking so vibrant in the semi-lit gallery and massive flat screen TVs showcasing the time-lapses.
 Not this year though.

 The second was my ‘Auckland: Outside Inversed’ camera obscura project.
 This received an Honorable Mention in the IPA International Photographers Awards.
 Check them out below.